ocampoleandro/country_app/README.md

 ### How do I get set up? ###

 Import the project using Android Studio.
-Follow the instructions on [Robolectric](http://robolectric.org/getting-started/) to run the unit tests using Roboelectric if you are using Linux or Mac.
+Check this issue: https://github.com/robolectric/robolectric/issues/2949 and then follow the instructions on [Robolectric](http://robolectric.org/getting-started/) to run the unit tests using Robolectric if you are using Linux or Mac.

 ### Who do I talk to? ###